Create a real-time materialized view in PostgreSQL

 Introduction

-Materialized views in Postgres give you a powerful way narrow down a huge dataset into a compact one that you can easily monitor.
+Materialized views in Postgres give you a powerful way to narrow down a huge dataset into a compact one that you can easily monitor.
 But if your data is updating in real-time, traditional materialized views introduce latency.
 They're batch workflows — the query is run at a set interval.

 To get around this, you'll need to perform a real-time transformation elsewhere.
 Flow derivations are a great way to do this.